AvolitesLtd/TitanManual/prismdocs/shared/play/banks.md

 import Keys from '@site/src/components/key.ts';

 Banks within **{{PRISM-APP}}** provide a versatile space for managing media.
 You can play back media, reorder banks and their elements, rename banks, and import or export bank contents.
-Additionally, Banks can display thumbnails of the added elements via the grid view discussed later.
+Additionally, Banks can display thumbnails of the added elements via the [grid view](./banks.md#grid-view).

-You can import banks you have exported by simply dragging and dropping `json` files usually exported in the `Documents > Avolites` folder.

 {{PLAYER-START-COMMENT}}
 *Note: Only 1 bank is allowed to be used on **{{PRISM-APP}}**, more can be added on **Prism**. audio, images and video can be added*